 Back to menu

 It’s fair to say that now more than ever, people are desperately in search of a hobby to occupy their time.
-Many are using their one hour of outdoor exercise to take up running or cycling, but many, are using this time to get creative and share their incredible portfolios online.
+Many are using their one hour of outdoor exercise to take up running or cycling, but many, are using this time to get creative and share their incredible portfolios online onto social media.

 Social media has always been used to connect with people, but people are using it more than ever due to the restrictions of normal activities.
-With millions of eyes searching for stimulating content, there has never been a better time to publish your creative works.
-The average interactions with posts are increasing, and people are sharing and filling feeds with inspiring visuals.
+With millions of eyes searching for stimulating content, there has never been a better time to publish your illustration creative works.
+The average interactions with posts, on social media, are increasing, and people are sharing and filling feeds with inspiring visuals.

 Instagram has seen a dramatic rise in popularity as people scroll for visual satisfaction.
 The platform represents an online gallery, so it is a great place to upload all your digital art or create an online portfolio.

-For those who are studying an Animation or Illustration degree, this is a great opportunity to work on a portfolio and promote your digital art skills.
+For those who are studying an animation or illustration degree, this is a great opportunity to work on a portfolio and promote your digital art skills.
 If you have access to the necessary software, you can begin uploading your work onto a dedicated social media page where people can share and interact with your work.
-At the University of Bolton, students are encouraged to promote their work online and are shown many great ways to do it also; you can find out more about the courses we provide here.
+At the University of Bolton, students are encouraged to promote their work online and are shown many great ways to do it; you can find out more about the courses we provide here.

-There are plenty of ways to promote yourself right now, whether that is by providing creative outlets for others, or narrating lockdown through digital art.
+There are plenty of ways to promote yourself, whether that is by providing creative outlets for others, or narrating lockdown through digital art.
 Now is the best time to begin.